mukhtar-github/react-advanced/README.md

 Now we're going to look at forms with multiple inputs, not just two or three.

 So it would be better, if we should have one useState and one fuction controlling the state.
+So we can do that by setting up one useState value.

 ### Forms Corresponding Projects